budget-munchies/budget-munchies.github.io/index.md

 Reviewer 1: "The purpose of the website is clear and makes sense.
 The color scheme is very calm and inviting, but I would have added something slightly color blocking.
 The colors are nice but they run together and make the site look a little bland in my opinion.
 The site also resembles something from the 90's.
 I think making it a look mroe modern would be cooler.
 I like the idea though!"

+Reviewer 2: "I like the design a lot.
+I think it looks like a restaurant.
+Wouldn't this be better as a phone app?
+If you made this into a phone app it would be more applicable to college students I think.
+If I wa smaking this, I would have a section where people could leave reviews or notes on the recipes.
+Kind of like when you go to a recipe site, people will write in the comments "this recipe sucked" or "this didn't work out for me".
+That way, people can explain if the got a problem, someone can say how they fixed it or different ingredient changes.
+Oh I think having a converter would be good, so you can adjust recipe to show ingredient quantity to make for different serving amounts."

 # Developer Guide
 This guide is an explanation of how to download, install, and run the system via github, meteor, and terminal/command line.